oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # 1 Introduction

-Standards may be developed using data definition tables with the goal of being agnostic of transfer format, but no well-defined mechanism exists for achieving that goal.
-JADN is a schema language with definitions that can be both validated for correctness and documented in table format, ensuring that the table content is valid.
-A JADN schema is executable byte code that can be transferred between applications, interpreted to validate application data, and embedded to produce self-describing data.
+The Internet of Things (IoT) Semantic Interoperability (IOTSI) Report ([RFC 8477](#rfc8477)) draws a contrast between "tremendous" progress in standardizing protocols and the lack of standardized data:

+> *At the application layer and at the level of solution frameworks,
+> interoperability is not yet mature.
+Particularly, the work on data
+> formats (in the form of data models and information models) has not
+> seen the same level of consistency throughout SDOs.
+> One common problem is the lack of an encoding-independent
+> standardization of the information, the so-called information model.*

+JADN is an information modeling language created to formally define the Open Command and Control (OpenC2) protocol.
+Although not targeted at the IoT environment, it was designed to address the same problems identified in the IOTSI report:

+* Formal Languages for Documentation Purposes

+> *To simplify review and publication, SDOs need formal descriptions of
+> their data and interaction models.
+Several of them use a tabular
+> representation found in the specification itself but use a formal
+> language as an alternative way of describing objects and resources
+> for formal purposes.*

+JADN does both.
+It is a formal information modeling language (expressable as JSON data) that can be validated for correctness, and its definitions can be converted to both tabular and text (interface definition language) representations.
+Using a single source of truth ensures that the specification and its formal models are consistent.

+* Formal Languages for Code Generation

+> *Code-generation tools that use formal data and information modeling
+> languages are needed by developers.*

+A JADN schema, expressed as JSON data, can be read by applications and either interpreted as "byte code" to validate and ingest application data on the fly, or used to generate static code.

+* Debugging Support

+> *Debugging tools are needed that implement generic object browsers,
+> which use standard data models and/or retrieve formal language
+> descriptions from the devices themselves.*

+A JADN schema is itself an information object that can be serialized to an application data format (JSON, CBOR, XML, ...) and queried from a device, retrieved from a repository, or transferred along with application data.

+* Translation

+> *The working assumption is that devices need to have a common data
+> model with a priori knowledge of data types and actions. ...*
+>
+> *Another potential approach is to have a minimal amount of information
+> on the device to allow for a runtime binding to a specific model, ...*
+>
+> *Moreover, gateways, bridges and other similar devices need to
+> dynamically translate (or map) one data model to another one.*

+Devices and gateways can support JADN information models that are either known a-priori or bound at runtime.
+Once the IM is known, it is used by devices to produce and/or consume data, and by gateways to translate data from one format to another.

 Numerous data definition languages are in use.
 JADN is not intended to replace any of them, but serves as a Rosetta stone to facilitate translation among them.
-In particular, a high-level JADN specification can be translated into languages such as XML Schema Definition and JSON Schema.
+Starting with an information model and deriving multiple data models from it should achieve more complete translation functionality than designating a particular data model as a common translation point.

 ## 1.1 IPR Policy
 This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr), the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page ([https://www.oasis-open.org/committees/openc2/ipr.php](https://www.oasis-open.org/committees/openc2/ipr.php)).